LSPosed/LSParanoid/README.md

 In order to make LSParanoid work with your project you have to apply the LSParanoid Gradle plugin to the project.

+The following is an example `settings.gradle.kts` to apply LSParanoid.
 ```kotlin
 pluginManagement {
   repositories {